opnfv/vswitchperf/docs/userguide/testusage.rst

 your custom configuration files.
 This "priority hierarchy" can be described like so (1 = max priority):

+1. Testcase definition section ``Parameters``
-1. Command line arguments
+2. Command line arguments
-2. Environment variables
+3. Environment variables
-3. Configuration file(s)
+4. Configuration file(s)

 Further details about configuration files evaluation and special behaviour of options with ``GUEST_`` prefix could be found at `design document